Lakmé: Act 2

-At a busy bazaar, Nilakantha forces Lakmé to sing (the Bell Song) in order to lure the trespasser into identifying himself.
+At a busy bazaar, Nilakantha forces Lakmé to sing (the "Bell Song") in order to lure the trespasser into identifying himself.
 When Gérald steps forward, Lakmé faints, thus giving him away.
 Nilakantha stabs Gérald, wounding him.
 Lakmé takes Gérald to a secret hideout in the forest, where she lovingly nurses him back to health.

 Act 3

-While Lakmé fetches sacred water that will confirm the vows of the lovers, Fréderic, Gérald's fellow British officer, appears before Gérald and reminds him of his military duty to his regiment.
+In the forest, Lakmé and Gérald hear singing in the distance.
+Gérald is frightened, but Lakme tells him that the singers are a group of lovers that seek out the water of a magical spring.
+When drunk, the water grants eternal love to the couple.
+While Lakmé fetches water that will confirm the vows of the lovers, Fréderic, Gérald's fellow British officer, appears and reminds him of his military duty to his regiment.
 Gérald sadly accepts that his colleague is correct.
 After Lakmé returns, she senses the change in Gérald and realises that she has lost him.
-She dies with honour, rather than live with dishonour, killing herself by eating the poisonous datura leaf.
+Rather than live with dishonor, she tears a leaf from a poisonous datura tree and bites into it.
+She tells Gérald what she has just done and they drink the water together.
+Nilakantha finds their hut and enters as Lakmé is dying.
+She tells her father that she and Gérald drank from the magical spring.
+In that instant, she dies.

 Music

 In conventional form and pleasant style, but given over to the fashion for exoticism, the delicate orchestration and melodic richness earned Delibes a success with audiences.
 The passionate elements of the opera are given warm and expressive music, while the score in general is marked by subtle harmonic colours and deft orchestration.
 Oriental colour is used in prayers, incantations, dances and the scene in the market.

 The act 2 aria "Où va la jeune Hindoue?" (the Bell Song) has long been a favourite recital piece for coloratura sopranos.
 (Recordings of it in Italian, as "Dov'è l'indiana bruna?", also exist.)

 In recent years, the Flower Duet in act 1 has become familiar more widely because of its use in advertisements, in particular a British Airways commercial, as well as in films.
 The duet sung by Lakme and Mallika was adapted for the theme "Aria on air" for the British Airways "face" advertisements of the 1980s by music composers Yanni and Malcolm McLaren.